Address

 How can the team help me?

-If we decide that the perinatal service is the best service to support you, you will be allocated to one of the clinicians within the team.
-They will then work with you to agree a care plan to help meet your individual needs and find solutions to support you on your road to recovery.
+If we agree together that the perinatal service is the best service to support you, you will be allocated to one of the clinicians within the team.
+They will then work with you to agree a care plan to help meet your individual needs within a timescale and find solutions to support you on your road to recovery.
+We are able to offer active interventions up until your baby is one year old.
+If we agree the service is not suitable, we would discuss and signpost you to the appropriate service.

 Will everything I say be kept confidential?